Yonraz/Oscillation-Vinyl-Shop/README.md

 Each service has its own database and area of responsibility.
 It emits an event whenever an action occurs that other services need to be aware of, and it listens for relevant events that may occur in other services.

-For example, when a ticket is created by the Tickets service, a 'ticket created' event is emitted through Kafka along with the ticket data.
+For example, when an item is created by the Items service, a 'vinyl created' event is emitted through Kafka along with the vinyl data.
 Subscribers to this topic, such as the Orders service, receive this event and save the ticket data to their own databases.
 This introduces some data duplication among services but also eliminates direct dependencies between microservices, promoting a more decoupled and scalable architecture.

+To make sure events are read properly, to avoid versioning errors for example, a manual commit offset is being done by each consumer, so that if an error occurs kafka will not commit the offset of the current event and try later.